 - FCOPY copies a whole file or a contiguous portion thereof.
-The whole file is copied if startLine and endLine are not specified.

-- Specify the directory location of the source file. - Specify the source file. - Specify the directory where the destination file will be created. - Specify the file name of the destination file.
+The whole file is copied if startLine and endLine are not specified. - Specify the directory location of the source file. - Specify the source file. - Specify the directory where the destination file will be created. - Specify the file name of the destination file. - Specify the line number at which to begin copying.

-- W - Specify a slash (/) or a backslash (\) as a separator in the copy source directory name and the copy destination directory name. - Specify the line number at which to begin copying.
 Specify a value greater than 0.
 If not specified, 1 is used. - Specify the line number at which to stop copying.
 If not specified, the last line number of the file is used.

-'''

-PERFORM UTL_FILE.FCOPY('/home/fsep', 'regress_fsep.txt', '/home/fsep',
+Example PERFORM UTL_FILE.FCOPY('/home/fsep', 'regress_fsep.txt', '/home/fsep', 'regress_fsep2.txt');

-'regress_fsep2.txt');

-'''